MadhuriKadam9/avsdopamp_3v3_sky130_v2/README.md

 # Pre-Layout Simulation of CMOS OPAMP IP
 ## 1. Schematic of CMOS OPAMP IP designd in eSim
+Install the eSim tool using this https://esim.fossee.in/downloads
+Note: You can also refer to the eSim Spoken Tutorialwebsite https://spoken-tutorial.org/tutorial-search/?search_foss=eSim

 <img width="573" alt="Combined_ckt" src="https://user-images.githubusercontent.com/88900482/130285141-6a033032-0108-4130-aff0-3394034cd5aa.png">

 ## 2. Ngspice Simulation Results